-- The Program’s core course is normally taken in the first or second year.
-The core course will be offered every year on a rotating basis at one of the campuses and will introduce an interdisciplinary perspective on the historical and contemporary experiences of the peoples of Russia, Eurasia (here understood as the former republics of the Soviet Union), and East (and Central) Europe.
-The course will include guest lectures by noted specialists in the Five Colleges.
+- The program's core course, normally taken in the first or second year.
+The core course is offered every year on a rotating basis at one of the campuses and introduces an interdisciplinary perspective on the historical and contemporary experiences of the peoples of Russia, Eurasia (here understood as the former republics of the Soviet Union) and East (and Central) Europe.
+The course includes guest lectures by noted specialists in the Five Colleges.

 - Five additional elective courses, distributed as indicated below.
 (Independent study courses may be included, assuming approval by the student’s campus program advisor.)